Stripe Fee Calculator

 What are additional fees on Stripe transactions?

-Additional fees on Stripe can include charges for specific services or circumstances beyond standard processing.
-Examples include fees for international cards (an extra 1.5%), currency conversion (an extra 1%), or advanced fraud protection tools like Stripe Radar.
-These fees are typically added on top of the base transaction cost.
+Additional fees on Stripe can include charges for international cards (an extra 1%), currency conversion (an extra 1%), or advanced fraud protection tools like Stripe Radar.
+These fees are added on top of the base transaction cost and can be entered in the Additional Fees field.

 What is the effective rate when calculating Stripe fees?

 The effective rate is the total Stripe fee expressed as a percentage of the original charge amount.
-It provides a clearer picture of the true cost of processing.
-For example, a $100 transaction with a $3.20 fee has an effective rate of 3.20%.
-This rate will decrease as the transaction amount increases due to the fixed $0.30 fee becoming a smaller proportion of the total.
+For a $100 transaction with a $3.20 fee, the effective rate is 3.20%.
+This rate decreases as the transaction amount increases because the fixed $0.30 fee becomes a smaller proportion of the total.